aces/Loris/modules/issue_tracker/README.md

 ## Interactions with LORIS

-The issue tracker registers widgets on the `dashboard` and `candidate_profile` dashboard
+The issue tracker registers widgets on the `dashboard` and `candidate_profile` dashboard.